the-alex-g/lisp-roguelike/README.md

 **burn-time** the length of time the item burns for.
 Defaults to 0.
 Items with a zero burn time cannot be burnt.

 **consumable** if t, the item is destroyed when used.
 Defaults to nil.

+**container** should be used to keep track of any item "containing" this one.
+See `bottle` methods in game.lisp for examples.

 **fake-name** used instead of `name` if the identity of the item is secret.